-I am attorney David I. Grauer, and with more than three decades of legal experience, I have the knowledge you need to avoid the pitfalls and successfully start the next chapter of your life.
-To set up a free phone consultation with me, simply call my White Plains office at 877-517-0648 today.
+I am David I. Grauer, Attorney at Law, and with more than four decades of legal experience, I have the knowledge you need to avoid the pitfalls and successfully start the next chapter of your life.
+To set up a free phone consultation with me, simply call my White Plains office at 914-269-2419 today.

 Three Key Mistakes To Avoid In A Divorce

 After decades of helping couples keep their family together after moving apart, I have found there are three key mistakes to avoid in divorce:

 - Calculating marital assets incorrectly.
 Asset valuation and division is one of the most complicated and critical aspects of any divorce.
 You need to know the true value of all your marital assets, including family businesses, stocks, retirement accounts, real estate and more.
 You also need to be able to uncover any hidden assets, as well as income that your spouse (who may or may not be self-employed) has failed to report.
 Finally, you need to know which assets are marital assets and what can and should be considered separate property.
 Any errors made in this critical property division stage can be both irreversible and very costly.

 - Wasting assets and energy on retaliation.
 Divorce can be a very emotional process, and feelings of anger or bitterness may tempt you to engage in an all-out battle with your spouse.
 However, reining in the emotions and making choices based on sound logic and a cost-justification analysis can lead to a much more satisfying result.
 Finally, it makes no sense whatsoever to waste your hard-earned assets on litigation if you can reach the same result through negotiation.